 Soon the trail approaches and borders Hatch Brook.
-As the trail descends through the Hatch Brook ravine, it passes several large glacial erratics.
-It soon runs along the edge of the scenic brook.
+As the trail descends through the Hatch Brook ravine, it passes several large boulders and soon runs along the edge of the scenic brook.

 The trail then widens to a narrow woods road, passing more interesting boulders.
-In about 0.7 mile from the split from the AT, the trail closes the loop, crosses Hatch Brook and returns to the parking lot, where the hike began.
+In about 0.7 mile from the junction with the AT, the trail closes the loop, crosses Hatch Brook and returns to the parking lot, where the hike began.